asvrada/gray-scale-jpeg-compressor/readme.md

 * helper.py: A collections of functions that do specific things
 * config.py: Constants (like quantization table, huffman table) go there

+# Change log for HW1

+* Bug fix in cli.py (there is a trivial bug in the HW1 I submitted)
+* Reduce the frequency of printing info about progress of compression